That-Dev-Girl-Sites/jhalabi.com/_posts/2018-02-22-pregnancy-is-not-for-the-weak.md

 layout: post
 title: "Pregnancy is not for the weak"
 date: "2018-02-22"
+redirect_from: "/blog/pregnancy-is-not-for-the-weak"
 categories:
   - pregnancy
 tags:
   - second trimester
+excerpt: I'm going to start out this post by saying everything is fine.
 ---

 I'm going to start out this post by saying everything is fine.
 I am fine.
 The kiddo is fine.
 Fine. _(Spoiler alert?)_